-D ELIVERY OF PROXY MATERIALS
+DELIVERY OF PROXY MATERIALS

 Our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, including audited financial statements, accompanies this Proxy Statement.
 Copies of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 and the exhibits thereto are available from the Company without charge upon written request of a shareholder.
 Copies of these materials are also available online through the SEC at www.sec.gov.
 The Company may satisfy SEC rules regarding delivery of proxy materials, including this Proxy Statement and the Annual Report, by delivering a single set of proxy materials to an address shared by two or more Company shareholders or ADS holders.
 This delivery method can result in meaningful cost savings for the Company.
-In order to take advantage of this opportunity, the Company may deliver only a single set of proxy materials to multiple shareholder or ADS holders who share an address, unless contrary instructions are received prior to the mailing date.
+In order to take advantage of this opportunity, the Company may deliver only a single set of proxy materials to multiple shareholders or ADS holders who share an address, unless contrary instructions are received prior to the mailing date.
 Similarly, if you share an address with another shareholder or ADS holders and have received multiple copies of our proxy materials, you may write or call us at the address and phone number below to request delivery of a single copy of the proxy materials in the future.
-We undertake to deliver promptly upon written or oral request a separate copy of the proxy materials, as requested, to a shareholder or ADS holders at a shared address to which a single copy of the proxy materials either now or in the future, please contact Margaret Henry, Company Secretary, Adaptimmune Therapeutics plc, 60 Jubilee Avenue, Milton Park, Abingdon, Oxfordshire OX14 4RX, United Kingdom or by telephone at +(44) 1235 430036 or email: margaret.henry@adaptimmune.com.
+We undertake to deliver promptly upon written or oral request a separate copy of the proxy materials, as requested, to a shareholder or ADS holders at a shared address to which a single copy of the proxy materials was delivered.
+If you are an ordinary shareholder of record and prefer to receive separate copies of proxy materials either now or in the future, please contact Margaret Henry, Company Secretary, Adaptimmune Therapeutics plc, 60 Jubilee Avenue, Milton Park, Abingdon, Oxfordshire OX14 4RX, United Kingdom or by telephone at +(44) 1235 430036 or email: margaret.henry@adaptimmune.com.
 If you hold ADSs and you prefer to receive separate copies of proxy materials either now or in the future, please contact the Depositary, your brokerage firm or bank, as applicable.